Ranga2904/Azure_ML_Pipeline_Project/README.md

 ## AutoML
 AutoML selected a VotingEnsemble classifier - as mentioned earlier, ensemble techniques improve machine learning performance through using multiple models.
 Voting is 'soft' meaning that it does a weighted average of predicted probabilities to arrive at a final cass.
 This VotingClassifier has the following parameter values:

+#### L1_ratio = 0.8367
-	l1_ratio = 0.8367: this mixing parameter tells us that AutoML relied more on L1 regularization to dampen overfitting risks than L2 regularization. learning_rate = constant
+This mixing parameter tells us that AutoML relied more on L1 regularization to dampen overfitting risks than L2 regularization.
-	loss = 'modified huber'
+#### Learning_rate = constant
+This tells us that the step size at each iteration was held constant, as the model learnt new details.
+This isn't always advisable since we might prefer larger learning rates at the start that slow down as the model learns more.
+#### Loss = modified huber

 	max_iter = 1000: maximum number of iterations to go through when training the model n_jobs = 1: not using concurrent workers, only using 100% of 1 core. penalty = 'l2'